itsvenu22/RFID-ClubConnectPro/README.md

 This project proudly embraces the [MIT License](LICENSE).
 Feel free to use, modify, and spread the RFID-ClubConnect magic following the terms of the license.

 Let's revolutionize attendance tracking, one tap at a time!

+  Thank you for visiting our repository!
+We're thrilled to share our IoT journey and victory with you.